thatwhichis/programming-for-digital-media/index.md

 ### Lab 2

-Lab 2 was an exercise to use [GitHub Pages](https://pages.github.com/) functionality to generate a small portfolio of projects implemented for Programming for Digital Media.
+Lab 2 was an exercise using [GitHub Pages](https://pages.github.com/) functionality to generate a small portfolio of projects implemented for Programming for Digital Media.

 (Click thumbnail to open Lab 2; link is recursive.)